Neural Networks

 6.1 The Vanishing Gradient Problem

 Even with LSTMs and GRUs, this remains a challenge.
+A persistent one.

 6.2 Sequential Processing Bottleneck

-RNNs must process sequences step by step.
+RNNs process sequences step by step.
+One after another.
+This creates fundamental constraints.

 6.3 Memory and Computational Requirements